Bases: BaseService

 try:

-containers = cast(
+containers = self.client.containers.list(all=True)

 for container in containers:

-attrs = cast(
+attrs = container.attrs or {}

-for bindings in ports.values():
+for host_ports in ports.values():

-for binding in bindings:
+for host_port in host_ports:

-if binding['HostPort'] == str(port):
+if host_port.get('HostPort') == str(port):

 container.stop()